waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Roaming Pokémon Reference
 - Movement: Suicune shifts routes ONLY when the player crosses a map boundary (warp, carpet, or edge), uses Fly, or after a battle with the roamer.
 - Logic: Pacing in grass, phone calls, or battling OTHER wild Pokemon on the same route do NOT move it.
 - Tracking: Suicune's location is verified visually via Pokedex AREA map.
-It is currently west of Ecruteak City.
+It was last seen on the route west of Ecruteak City (Route 38).

 # Verified Tile Mechanics (Route 38)
 - TALL_GRASS: Traversable.
 Triggers wild encounters.
 Repel Trick works here.